chrisrink10/mumpy/README.md

 the `-a` parameter.
 Summoning the `AskQuestion^LEARNM` function given at the end of this document can be done with the following command:

-    ./mumpy -f LEARNM -r -t AskQuestion -a "What time is it?"
+    mumpy -f LEARNM -r -t AskQuestion -a "What time is it?"
 10

 ## MUMPS Primer
 I will provide a basic MUMPS primer for users who are unfamiliar with